aditya23043/style/README.md

 - I just have to add all the fonts I use in the `init_fonts()` function and also I might have to add some error checking so that it can be run on anyone's system without failing
 - Modified the code to include a mappings guide and also added all the fonts I could
 - Done as of: 2025-02-20 23:57
+> In order to make the extended ascii chars work, I needed to add the locale header file and set LC_ALL